TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/AYI02-V2.md

 1. Navigate back to the **GitHub Copilot Chat** to deploy the **Foundry resources**.

-1. Paste the following prompt in the chat and send the prompt.
+1. Paste the prompt below into the chat and press Enter.

 1. Navigate back to the **GitHub Copilot Chat** to send the follow up prompt.